 Ibn Abdel Wahhab’s teachings stirred up a great deal of controversy and led to his expulsion from his native city of Al-‘Uyanya in 1744.
 After settling in the town of Diriyah, he struck up a pact with Mohammed Ibn Saud, then a simple tribal sheikh.
 In 1802, Ibn Saud led an attack on the city of Karbala, a center of Shiite learning in Ottoman-ruled Iraq.
-An estimated four thousand city dwellers perished.
+An estimated 4,000 city dwellers perished.
 The following year, Ibn Saud’s troops seized Mecca and Medina, holding the cities until 1813.

 Nearly a century later – with the Hashemite dynasty firmly in control of coastal Saudi Arabia – a young Wahhabi-following member of the Al Saud family, accompanied by no more than six dozen men, attacked and took control of the city of Riyadh and eventually much of the Nejd.
-With the help of the Ikhwan, or brothers, the newly anointed King Abdelaziz of the Al Saud family ruled most of the Arabian Peninsula by the late 1920s.
+With the help of the Ikhwan (brothers), the newly anointed King Abdelaziz of the Al Saud family ruled most of the Arabian Peninsula by the late 1920s.
 By that time, Britain controlled many of the territories ringing the Saudi desert – Iraq, Jordan, and Kuwait – and the new king found himself in a delicate position.
 He would need to muzzle the very men – the Ikhwan – who had helped sweep him to victory in order to avoid war with the British Empire.

 The Ikhwan, convinced of the righteousness of their holy war, defied the king’s orders and attacked British-controlled Iraq in 1927.
 In response, Abdelaziz authorized the British to launch a bombing campaign and sent his own loyalist troops to battle the Ikhwan on the ground.
 Although Abdelaziz succeeded in putting down the Ikhwan, this came at a cost: a simmering resentment and an ever-growing disconnect between the monarchy and its subjects.

 By the time King Abdelaziz died in 1953, Saudi Arabia had been transformed by the 1938 discovery of vast oil reserves in the eastern reaches of the kingdom.
 The subsequent establishment of the Arabian American Oil Company not only enriched the kingdom, but also led to a significant influx of American oil workers and military personnel.
-Their very presence served to raise tensions among Saudi Arabia’s Wahhabi hardliners who argued that the hadith, a collection of sayings uttered by the prophet Muhammad that serve as a major source of guidance in Islam, banned all non-Muslims from Muslim lands.
-And against a backdrop of bloody revolutions – namely, the 1952 coup in Egypt, Iraq’s 14 July Revolution in 1958, and the collapse of Yemen’s monarchy in 1962 – Saudi Arabia was beginning to assert itself as the leader of the Muslim world.
+Their very presence served to raise tensions among Saudi Arabia’s Wahhabi hardliners.
+They argued that the hadith, a collection of sayings uttered by the prophet Muhammad that serve as a major source of guidance in Islam, banned all non-Muslims from Muslim lands.
+And against a backdrop of bloody revolutions – namely, the 1952 coup in Egypt, Iraq’s July 14 Revolution in 1958, and the collapse of Yemen’s monarchy in 1962 – Saudi Arabia was beginning to assert itself as the leader of the Muslim world.